Privacy Model

 - Sync stores only circle metadata.

 Enabling Circle Sync does not replace backups.
-If all devices are lost and no backup exists, the identity cannot be recovered.

 Threat Model and Limitations